Scales of Fr\'echet means and Karcher quasi-arithmetic means: Introduction: Distances and Fr echet means

-\begin{Remark} In general, the Fr\'echet mean in a metric space may not be unique.
-For example, two antipodal points on a 3D sphere have a great circle as Fr\'echet means with respect to the sphere geodesic distance. \end{Remark}
+Note that in general, the Fr\'echet mean in a metric space $(X,d)$ may not be unique.
+For example, two antipodal points on a 3D sphere have a great circle as Fr\'echet means with respect to the sphere geodesic metric distance.

-Instead of using the power means to realize the midpoints $c$ which restricts $(a,b)$ on the positive reals as a byproduct, we shall consider broader families of means called quasi-arithmetic means~\cite{bullen2003quasi}: A {\em quasi-arithmetic mean} $m_h(a,b)$ is defined according to any continuous strictly monotone scalar function $h$ by $m_h(a,b)=h^{-1}\left(\frac{h(a)+h(b)}{2}\right)$.
-Power means are quasi-arithmetic means obtained by a corresponding family of generators:
+Instead of using the power means to realize the midpoints $c$ which constrains intervals $(a,b)$ to be on the positive reals, we shall consider broader families of means called quasi-arithmetic means~\cite{bullen2003quasi}: